ilginphr/movie_recommandation/README.md

 | Inception        | Action\|Sci-Fi\|Thriller |
 | Titanic          | Romance\|Drama           |

-> You can expand the dataset with more movies and genres later.

 ## ⚙️ How It Works

 1. Reads the dataset using pandas.